shayaantx/botdarr/README.md

 1. Get latest copy of botdarr botdarr-release.jar
 1. Make sure you have openjdk 8 or oracle java 8 installed on your machine
+1. Make sure you run botdarr on the same type of OS has radarr, sonarr, and lidarr (or paths when adding content won't match target OS)
 1. Create a folder called "database" in same folder you run jar in
 1. Create a file called "properties" (without double quotes) in same folder as the jar
-1. Fill it with the following properties (you can omit sonarr properties if you aren't using it, same with radarr, however everything else listed below is required)
+1. Fill it with the following properties (you can omit sonarr properties if you aren't using it, same with radarr/lidarr, however everything else listed below is required)
 1. You can only configure discord or slack or telegram token/channels, otherwise you will get an error during startup
 1. There are is an available option for url base for both radarr/sonarr.
 If you have a url base and use radarr WITHOUT configuring the url base here, I've found radarr will execute most api requests normally, but /api/movie POST requests wont (assume this is a bug but haven't had time to investigate yet).
 Radarr seems to return a 200 http code, not actually add the movie, and return json as if you are calling /api/movie as a GET request, unless you prefix the api url with your radarr url base.
+So MAKE SURE you account for this in your config/setup.
 ```
 # your discord bot token
 discord-token=